TheftJord/CSCIO-651-Group-Project/README.md

 ### Remove Function:
 * Insert Part ID into the provided TextField
 * Click the Remove Button to remove part from data
+* Adding commas between multiple Part IDs will allow people to delete multiple parts at once

 ### Update Function:
 * Insert Part ID of part you wish to update the Description of